CBAM and Indian Steel: What the Carbon Levy Actually Costs and How to Respond

 What is the actual CBAM cost per tonne for Indian steel in 2026?

-At current EU ETS prices of approximately €88 per tonne CO₂ (January 2026) and a typical Indian BF-BOF emission intensity of 2.1 tCO₂/t against an EU benchmark of 1.37 tCO₂/t, the net CBAM obligation gap is approximately 0.73 tCO₂/t.
-With the 97.5% CBAM factor in 2026, this translates to a certificate obligation of roughly €63 per tonne for typical hot rolled coil.
-Without verified data, EU default values can push this to €250 to 300 per tonne.
-By 2030, Global Efficiency Intelligence projects import charges of USD 72 to 83 per tonne under a medium carbon price scenario, rising to USD 210 to 243 per tonne by 2034 at full CBAM factor.
+At the confirmed Q1 2026 CBAM certificate price of €75.36 per tonne CO₂ and a typical Indian BF-BOF emission intensity of 2.1 tCO₂/t against an EU benchmark of 1.37 tCO₂/t, the net emission gap is 0.73 tCO₂/t.
+This translates to a certificate obligation of approximately €55 per tonne for typical hot rolled coil using verified actual data.
+Without verified data, EU default values push this to approximately €254 per tonne at Q1 2026 prices — a figure confirmed by Fastmarkets analysis.
+By 2030, Global Efficiency Intelligence projects import charges of USD 72 to 83 per tonne under a medium carbon price scenario, rising to USD 210 to 243 per tonne by 2034 when the CBAM obligation reaches 100%.

 Which Indian steel products are most at risk from CBAM?